 To understand how AI and ML are connected, and how they are not necessarily connected, we should take a look into the history.
 It was not until around 1950’s that the connection between human intelligence and machines were given .
 At this time, technology made it difficult to create artificial intelligence.
 Not until approximately 20 years later, machine learning was defined.
 In 1970, the technological revolution was still not ready to run machine learning fast, and the memory in computers was limited .
 Deep neural networks or neural networks are a specific algorithm within machine learning.
 Machine learning is one way to create artificial intelligence.
 However, it is possible to make artificial intelligence without machine learning, as well as it is possible to make machine learning models without being artificial intelligence.

 Within machine learning, there exist a specific branch for learning called reinforcement learning.
 When using reinforcement learning, the machine learning model is created through learning of past behavior.
 In neurospace, we often compare this learning method as how kids learn to walk.
 At first it looks imbalanced, and they might fall a few times.
 However, every fall is a learning for what not to do, and every step is a learning for what to do.
 That is how reinforcement learning works as well!
 Reinforcement learning is triggered by rewards.
 When something is right, the model has been programmed to “get a reward”, and learn to do the same “movement” over and over again.
-Every time it falls, it learns how not to do it.
+Every time it fails, it learns how not to do it.
 Thereby, reinforcement learning is a rather complex area within machine learning, where the model learns from past behavior, and improves over time.
 This learning, because it is done by a machine, can be speed up to tusind of times faster than a regular human can learn.
 This is why we see models capable of beating humans in various tasks such as the board game go.

 In neurospace, we distinguishes what AI and ML is, by how it learns and how it improves.
 In classification, regression or clustering models, algorithm is used for finding patterns, and learns through a training phase, whereas after in testing, we can see how well it has learned.
 When using reinforcement learning, the algorithm or machine learning model continues to learn based on past behavior.